ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Network-based security solutions such as Firewalls (FW) and Intrusion Prevention Systems (IPS) rely on network traffic inspection to implement perimeter-based security policies.
 Depending on the security functions required, these middleboxes can either be deployed as traffic monitoring devices or active in-line devices.
 A traffic monitoring middlebox may for example perform vulnerability detection, intrusion detection, crypto audit, compliance monitoring, etc. An active in-line middlebox may for example prevent malware download, block known malicous URLs, enforce use of strong ciphers, stop data exfiltration, etc. A significant portion of such security policies require clear-text traffic inspection above Layer 4, which becomes problematic when traffic is encrypted with Transport Layer Security (TLS) {{RFC5246}}.
 Today, network-based security solutions typically address this problem by becoming a man-in-the-middle (MITM) for the TLS session according to one of the following two scenarios:

-1. Outbound Session, where the TLS session originates from inside the perimeter towards an entity on the outside
+1. Outbound Session, where the TLS session originates from a client inside the perimeter towards an entity on the outside
-2. Inbound Session, where the TLS session originates from outside the perimeter towards an entity on the inside
+2. Inbound Session, where the TLS session originates from a client outside the perimeter towards an entity on the inside

-For the outbound session scenario, a local root certificate and an accompanying (local) public/private key pair is generated.
+For the outbound session scenario, MITM is enabled by generating a local root certificate and an accompanying (local) public/private key pair.
 The local root certificate is installed on the inside entities for which TLS traffic is to be inspected, and the network security device(s) store a copy of the private key.
 During the TLS handshake, the network security device (hereafter referred to as a TLS proxy) modifies the certificate provided by the (outside) server and (re)signs it with the private key from the local root certificate.
 From here on, the TLS proxy has visibility into further exchanges between the client and server which enables it to to decrypt and inspect subsequent network traffic.

-For the Inbound session scenario, the TLS proxy is configured with a copy of the local servers' certificate(s) and corresponding private key(s).
+For the inbound session scenario, the TLS proxy is configured with a copy of the local servers' certificate(s) and corresponding private key(s).
 Based on the server certificate presented, the TLS proxy determines the corresponding private key, which again enables the TLS proxy to gain visibility into further exchanges between the client and server and hence decrypt subsequent network traffic.

 To date, there are a number of use case scenarios that rely on the above capabilities when used with TLS 1.2 {{RFC5246}} or earlier.
 TLS 1.3 {{I-D.ietf-tls-tls13}} introduces several changes which prevent a number of these use case scenarios from being satisfied with the types of TLS proxy based capabilities that exist today.

-Currently deployed TLS proxies (middleboxes) may reduce the security of the TLS connection itself due to a combination of poor implementation and configuration {{HTTPSintercept}}, and they may compromise privacy when decrypting a TLS session.
+It has been noted, that currently deployed TLS proxies (middleboxes) may reduce the security of the TLS connection itself due to a combination of poor implementation and configuration, and they may compromise privacy when decrypting a TLS session.
 As such, it has been argued that preventing TLS proxies from working should be viewed as a feature of TLS 1.3 and that the proper way of solving these issues is to rely on endpoint (client and server) based solutions instead.
 We believe this is an overly constrained view of the problem that ignores a number of important real-life use case scenarios that improve the overall security posture.
-We also note that current endpoint-based TLS proxies suffer from many of the same security issues as the network-based TLS proxies (middleboxes) {{HTTPSintercept}}.
+We also note that current endpoint-based TLS proxies suffer from many of the same security issues as the network-based TLS proxies do {{HTTPSintercept}}.

 The purpose of this document is to provide a representative set of *network based security* use case scenarios that are negatively impacted by TLS 1.3 and do not lend themselves to an endpoint-based alternative solution.
 For each use case scenario, we highlight the specific aspect(s) of TLS 1.3 that makes the use case problematic with a TLS proxy based solution and we explain why an endpoint-based only solution is not considered acceptable.